threefoldfoundation/info_sdk/src/6_develop/solutions/storage/chatflow_hercule.md

 Clicking the metrics drop down you should see all the `metrics` that are know to prometheus (same ones from prometheus UI)
 ![069](./img/069.jpeg)

 Later you can add dashboards for `minio` that shows you all minio statistics.
-We might also later provide a pre-configured minio dashboard that also graph the new custom metrics in minio that were added by `threefold`
+We might also later provide a pre-configured minio dashboard that also graph the new custom metrics in minio that were added by `Threefold`

 Later you can add dashboards for `minio` that shows you all minio statistics.
-Please import this [dashboard](https://raw.githubusercontent.com/threefoldtech/minio/master-rework/cmd/gateway/zerostor/grafana.json) in grafana which will give you the best overview for tall available metrics.
+Please import this [dashboard](https://raw.githubusercontent.com/Threefoldtech/minio/master-rework/cmd/gateway/zerostor/grafana.json) in grafana which will give you the best overview for tall available metrics.